Subpixel rendering: Apple II

 Gibson's example claims that because two adjacent bits make a white block, there are in fact two bits per pixel: one which activates the purple left half of the pixel, and the other which activates the green right half of the pixel.
 If the programmer instead activates the green right half of a pixel and the purple left half of the next pixel, then the result is a white block that is 1/2 pixel to the right, which is indeed an instance of subpixel rendering.
 However, it is not clear whether any programmers of the Apple II have considered the pairs of bits as pixels—instead calling each bit a pixel.
-While the quote from Apple II inventor Steve Wozniak on Gibson's page seems to imply that vintage Apple II graphics programmers routinely used subpixel rendering, it is difficult to make a case that many of them thought of what they were doing in such terms.

 The flag bit in each byte affects color by shifting pixels half a pixel-width to the right.
 This half-pixel shift was exploited by some graphics software, such as HRCG (High-Resolution Character Generator), an Apple utility that displayed text using the high-resolution graphics mode, to smooth diagonals.
-(Many Apple II users had monochrome displays, or turned down the saturation on their color displays when running software that expected a monochrome display, so this technique was useful.)
-Although it did not provide a way to address subpixels individually, it did allow positioning of pixels at fractional pixel locations and can thus be considered a form of subpixel rendering.
-However, this technique is not related to LCD subpixel rendering as described in this article.

-IBM

-IBM's U.S. Patent #5341153 — Filed: 1988-06-13, "Method of and apparatus for displaying a multicolor image" may cover some of these techniques.

 ClearType

 Microsoft announced its subpixel rendering technology, called ClearType, at COMDEX in 1998.
-Microsoft published a paper in May of 2000, Displaced Filtering for Patterned Displays describing the filtering behind ClearType.
+Microsoft published a paper in May 2000, Displaced Filtering for Patterned Displays, describing the filtering behind ClearType.
 It was then made available in Windows XP, but it was not activated by default until Windows Vista.
-(Windows XP OEMs however could and did change the default setting.)
+(Windows XP OEMs, however, could and did change the default setting.)